KevAndrews/Milestone_Project_1/README.md

 -   Set footer to bottom of viewport, found fix on [FreeCodeCamp](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/)
 -   Burger menu not working, Issue resolved I was missing the JS cdn at the end of my HTML body
 -   Jumbotron Text covers the menu on smaller screens.

+<h1>Deployment</h1>

+## The project was deployed to GitHub Pages in the following way:
+1. By logging in to the [GitHub Repository](https://github.com/).
+2. Selecting the "Settings" Button in the menu at the top of the Repository.
+3. Scrolling down the Settings page to the "GitHub Pages" Section.
+4. Under "Source", clicking the dropdown menu labelled "None" and selecting "Master Branch".
+5. The page then refreshes itself.
+6. Scrolling back down the page to locate the [link to the published site](https://kevandrews.github.io/Milestone_Project_1/)  in "GitHub Pages".

+## Forking the GitHub Repository
+The GitHub Repository can be forked to make a copy of the original repository on the GitHub account to view and/or make changes without affecting the original repository in the following way.
+1. By logging in to GitHub and locating the [GitHub Repository](https://github.com/KevAndrews/Milestone_Project_1).
+2. Selecting the "Fork" button at the top of the Repository (it is located at the top right of the page under the profile image).
+3. There should then be a copy of the original repository in your GitHub account.

+## Making a Local Clone
+The GitHub Repository can be cloned in the following way:

+1. By logging in to GitHub and locating the [GitHub Repository](https://github.com/KevAndrews/Milestone_Project_1).
+2. Under the repository name, clicking the dropdown button marked “Code” and then selecting "Clone or download".
+3. Copying the link under "Clone with HTTPS", to clone the repository using HTTPS.
+4. Opening Git Bash.
+5. Changing the current working directory to the location where you want the cloned directory to be made.
+6. Typing git clone, and pasting the URL copied in Step 3.
+7. Pressing Enter to create the local clone.

+<h1>Credits</h1>

+-   Concept: Based on the ficitous School created for Áine Andrews for her Masters degree.

+-   Main Images: Photo by [Photographer Javier Trueba](https://unsplash.com/@javotrueba?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) and I used this [Hero Image](https://unsplash.com/photos/iQPr1XkF5F0) and [Sign Up Image](https://unsplash.com/photos/y1GTwSUMRUc) from Unsplash.

+-   Other Images: Photo by [Photographer Christina @ wocintechchat.com](https://unsplash.com/@wocintechchat?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) and I used this [HR Image](https://unsplash.com/photos/0Zx1bDv5BNY) from unsplash.

+<h1>Content</h1>
+The Mission statment on the home page and the team descriptions on the about us page were provide by Áine Andrews, all other content was written by the developer.

+<h1>Acknowledgements</h1>
+I would like to thank Dick Vlaanderen my mentor for his time, advice and guidance.
+<br/><br/>
+I would also like to thank my wife Áine for the concept of this site and her support throughout its development.